modernjuliaworkflows/modernjuliaworkflows.github.io/sharing/index.md

 \advanced{

-If you want to have more control over your tests:
+If you want to have more control over your tests, you can try

 * [ReferenceTests.jl](https://github.com/JuliaTesting/ReferenceTests.jl) to compare function outputs with reference files.
 * [ReTest.jl](https://github.com/JuliaTesting/ReTest.jl) to define tests next to the source code and control their execution.